 The 16 intervention leaflets provide information relating to commonly undertaken injections in pain medicine and to answer some questions that patients may have.
 In undertaking these leaflets, it is recognised that practice may vary significantly and throughout there are statements that refer the patient to the pain practitioner for more information.

-What is a Pain Medicine Specialist?
+What is a Pain Medicine doctor?

 Pain Medicine describes the work of medical practitioners with specialist qualifications who undertake the comprehensive assessment and management of patients with acute, chronic and cancer pain using pharmacological, interventional, physical and psychological techniques in a multidisciplinary setting.
-This document describes the role and functions of a Pain Medicine doctor.

 RCoA Lay Committee